Thank you for helping us protect more than 100 acres of floodplain forest along the Xwésam (Salmon) River.

 • The floodplain forest has towering Sitka spruce, grand fir, western redcedar and Douglas-fir up to 120 years old.

 Keep reading to learn more about the Xwésam (Salmon) River and what makes this land so special and critical to protect.
-Help us purchase and protect this land forever by donating today!
+Thank you for helping us reach our goal!
+Donate to continue to support ongoing stewardship on this land.

-With your help, we can raise the final $294,000 needed to purchase this vital land and protect it forever.
+With your help, we have raised the final $294,000 needed to purchase this vital land and protect it forever.
+Donate to support ongoing stewardship on this land.

 Donate Today